riverify/riverify/README.md

 - 🌱 I’m currently learning everything .🤣

-- 🏮My goal for 2024 is to have my bread.
+- 🏮My wish for 2025 is working in Japan successfully.

 - ⚡ Fun fact: Average person will spend six year of their life waiting for something.